 - 7th Day Adventist School The school can be reached by calling (701) 252-5409.

 - St. John’s Academy The school can be reached by calling (701) 252-3397.

-- University of Jamestown The University of Jamestown is ranked the #1 college in North Dakota by US News & World Report.
-Located on a 110-acre campus in the middle of beautiful Jamestown, North Dakota, the University of Jamestown offers several Bachelor degrees.
-The state's Liberal Arts college has an enrollment of 1200 students.
+Located on a 110-acre campus in the middle of beautiful Jamestown, North Dakota, the University of Jamestown offers over forty areas of study.
+The state's Liberal Arts college has an enrollment of 1100 students.
 If your academic goals are not served by a traditional major, you may design your own major spanning several academic departments including psychobiology, nursing, recreation management, human development, social science, public relations, engineering and health and wellness.

 - UND—Energy and Environmental Research Center EERC Technology - Putting research into practice.

-- NDSCS College Outreach Division NDSCS College Outreach Division provides opportunites for personal development and enrichment, technical upgrading, and professional growth
+- NDSCS College Workforce Affairs provides opportunites for personal development and enrichment, technical upgrading, and professional growth.

 - NDSU—Rural Leadership North Dakota RLND Mission is to prepare and develop effective leaders to strengthen rural communities.

 - Online Colleges in North Dakota A guide to School and State Data.

 - Financial Aid Guide A Financial Aid guide for Online Students.